fidelity/kconnect/docs/book/src/commands/ls.md

   # Display a specific connection history entry by its alias
   kconnect ls --alias mydev

-  # Display all connection history entries for the EKS mamaged cluster provider
+  # Display all connection history entries for the EKS managed cluster provider
   kconnect ls --cluster-provider eks

   # Reconnect using the connection history entry alias